KwanYoon/KwanYoon/README.md

 ### Hi there 👋

 🎓 My name is Kwan.
-I am a second year **Computer Science student at the University of Waterloo**.
+I am a third year **Computer Science student at the University of Waterloo**.

 🌱 I’m interested in **Software Engineering, Full-Stack Development, and Computer Science.**